samgagnon/data-final/README.md

 The dataset used is all of the full mission maps up to 353 GHz from the Planck mission available at https://irsa.ipac.caltech.edu/data/Planck/release_2/all-sky-maps/.

+## setting up

+The data shown in our report are generated in `CMB_Map.ipynb` using data from the link above.
+The exact data sets needed are

 ## organization

 The data are stored in a folder outside of the `/data-final` directory called `data_files`.